Windows 11 Home vs. Pro: Which one is right for you?

 Windows 11 Home supports a max of 128GB of RAM, a single CPU, and 64 CPU cores.
 Even the best gaming computers are only equipped with 32GB or 64GB of RAM.
 If your PC somehow surpasses these max power limits, Windows 11 Home won't allow you to take full advantage of your god-tier specs.

 Alternatively, Windows 11 Pro supports a max of 2TB of RAM, two CPUs, and 128GB CPU cores.
-Computers with these specs are typically used for very specific purposes, like creating a lot of virtual machines or rendering 3D animation.
+Computers with these specs are typically used for very specific purposes, like creating a lot of virtual machines or rendering 3D animation, but if you ever constructed a personal PC with these specs, you'd need Windows 11 Pro to appreciate them.

 Windows 11 Home vs. Pro: Bottom line

-Windows 11 Pro is specifically designed for companies.
+The Pro version of Windows 11 is specifically designed for companies.
 Larger businesses often need the security, admin, and virtualization tools that are exclusive to Pro (and can afford the higher price), so Microsoft locks these tools behind its more expensive OS.

 There are a few cases that might make Windows 11 Pro worth the extra cost for an individual user, but it's rare.
 If you need virtual machines or extra security tools for your job or your PC is equipped with over 128GBG or two CPUs, Windows 11 Pro will be a better fit for you than Windows 11 Home.
 But for the majority of users, Windows 11 Home is the best option.

-And if this will be your first time using Windows 11, you'll definitely want to check out these hidden Windows 11 settings that'll upgrade your experience.
+And if this will be your first time using Windows 11, you'll definitely want to check out these hidden Windows 11 settings that'll upgrade your experience and these annoying Windows 11 features you should turn off right away.

 Sarah Chaney is a freelance tech writer with five years of experience across multiple outlets, including Mashable, How-To Geek, MakeUseOf, Tom’s Guide, and of course, Laptop Mag.
 She loves reviewing the latest gadgets, from inventive robot vacuums to new laptops, wearables, and anything PC-related.
 When she's not writing, she's probably playing a video game, exploring the outdoors, or listening to her current favorite song or album on repeat.